 Carmen Vernon

-Licensed Independent Social Worker, Master’s degree from Case Western Reserve University
+Licensed Independent Social Worker, Master of Arts from Case Western Reserve

 3+ years of experience